-Romania: Feasibility study for cogeneration plant completed21.
-September 2020. / SEE Energy News
+Romania: Feasibility study for cogeneration plant completed, SEE Energy News

 The feasibility study for a new cogeneration plant near soda ash factory in Ramnicu Valcea is finalized, said CIECH Soda, a Romanian subsidiary of Polish CIECH Group.